woctezuma/steam-filtered-image-data/README.md

 -   downloaded from Steam,
 -   **filtered** following parts of the procedure in [`download-steam-banners-data`][download-steam-banners-data].

+A dataset, called Steam-OneFace, is shared [in this section][steam-oneface-section].

 ## Data

 Data downloaded from Steam consists of: